rayoub/rupee/README.md

 ### db/

-The data directory contains SQL definitions files.
+This directory contains SQL definitions files.
 All files except files prefixed with x\_, y\_, or z\_ contain SQL definitions.

 x\_ files are used for populating tables and should only be run when parsed data files are present.